Sports Odds API : Compare Betting Odds APIs

 Identify which sports and leagues your application needs:

-Some APIs specialize in US markets, while others like BetConstruct focus on international bookmakers.
+Some APIs specialize in US markets, while others focus on international bookmakers.
 Check the API directory for specific sport coverage.

 2. Sportsbook Coverage